 Should we go ahead with modification or disapplication, we would do so through section 364 of the Education Act 1996.
-This allows modification or disapplication of the National Curriculum, or elements of it, through a statement of special educational needs; Section 365 of the Education Act 1996.
+This allows modification or disapplication of the National Curriculum, or elements of it, through an Education, Health and Care Plan (EHCP); Section 365 of the Education Act 1996.
 This allows the temporary modification or disapplication of the National Curriculum, or elements of it.